 9-10 5

-For men with localized prostate cancer, NCCN groups ultimately refine precision care.
-As new data continues to be published, these groups are optimized to improve personalized management and should be revisited as the NCCN guidelines update.
-Components of the risk groups include grade group, PSA at time of diagnosis, TNM staging, and the amount of biopsy cores with cancer.
-The patients in the lower risk groups are not recommended to receive additional imaging as their risk of metastatic disease is low.
-Men with higher risk disease or those with family history or certain histologic findings may also warrant germline DNA testing.
-Imaging for staging patients with high risk prostate cancer can include bone scan with pelvic MRI or CT scan.
-Often positron emission tomography (PET) imaging is obtained for initial staging of men with high risk disease.
-While the AUA only recommends PET imaging for men with negative conventional imaging who are at a high risk for metastatic disease, the NCCN suggest negative prior imaging is not absolutely needed and PET can be used for initial staging.
+For men with localized prostate cancer, the NCCN groups ultimately refine precision care through ongoing updates to guidelines.
+Key components of the risk groups include grade group, PSA at time of diagnosis, TNM staging, and the amount of biopsy cores with cancer.
+Patients in lower risk groups are not recommended to receive additional imaging due to low risk of metastasis.
+In contrast, men with higher risk disease, those with family history, or specific histologic findings may benefit from germline DNA testing.
+Imaging for staging patients with high-risk prostate cancer can include bone scan with pelvic MRI or CT scans.
+Positron emission tomography (PET) imaging is often performed for initial staging of men with high-risk disease.
+While the AUA only recommends PET imaging for men with negative conventional imaging who are at a high risk for metastatic disease, the NCCN suggests that negative prior imaging is not absolutely necessary for PET use in initial staging.
 See below for details on PET radiotracers used for prostate cancer.

 For men with metastatic prostate cancer at diagnosis, patients are often classified as having a low volume (oligometastatic) or high volume (widespread metastatic) disease.
-Although many definitions exist, the most common is derived from the CHAARTED randomized controlled trial which defined high volume as four or more bone metastases with one or more outside the vertebral bodies or pelvis or any visceral metastases.
+Although many definitions exist, the most common is derived from the CHAARTED randomized controlled trial which defined high volume as four or more bone metastases with one or more outside the spine or pelvis and/or any visceral metastases.
 These groupings may help guide the best choice for treatment but are more often applied for prognostic value.

 Positron Emission Tomography (PET)